 Interested in staying in our remarkable historic headquarters while visiting Washington, D.C.?
-See our brochure on our available guest rooms and donation rates by clicking here.
+Click here to see our brochure on our available guest rooms and donation rates.

 The Pen Arts building has been the headquarters of the National League of American Pen Women since 1951 when President Dorothy Betts Marvin arranged to buy a permanent home for the organization offices and a haven for Pen Women to gather when they came to Washington.

 In 1887, William M. Poindexter, who had served briefly in the Confederate Army, designed the twenty room mansion for its first owner, Sarah Adams Whittemore, opera singer and descendant of President John Adams.
 The mansion’s most famous occupant was the eldest son of Abraham Lincoln, Robert Todd Lincoln.

 By the close of Dr. Marvin’s second term as League president, the $65,000 mortgage was retired.
 For a modest donation, members have the privilege of staying at the building and the Pen Arts Building’s Drawing Room and downstairs facilities are available for rental for receptions, weddings, and other private social events.
 For a light-hearted virtual tour of the building on the NLAPW Youtube channel, click here.